 The Application Process

 The application process for dental school should begin the summer a year prior to the year of entry.
-For example, to enter dental school in fall 2013, you should apply during the summer of 2012.
+For example, to enter dental school in Fall 2022, you should apply during the summer of 2021.
 Most dental schools belong to the Associated American Dental Schools Application Service (AADSAS).
 Once your application and supporting materials have been submitted and processed, the application service will forward your materials to the individual schools to which you are applying.

 Because dental schools want to ensure that applicants have a genuine understanding of the dental profession, students should develop a mentor relationship with a dental professional and establish a consistent record of volunteer work or service to dental health programs.
 Students should consult with their academic advisor for information on local dentistry and for help in establishing dentistry volunteer connections.